 How many sessions will it take?

-This is very individual and depends on the couple.
+This is very individual and depends on the couples.
 I do not have a one size fits all approach.
-I try to find a solution, so you can move forward.
+We will work together, so your relationship can move forward.

 How long do the sessions last?

 Unfortunately, sometimes it is not possible to save a marriage.
 After many sessions and no progress, couples might mutually agree to proceed with divorce.
-Couple may start a Divorce Therapy.
+Couples may choose to start Divorce Therapy.